simonlovgren/avr-tests/README.md

 to know how they work before trying to configure the mcu/set the fuse bits. **If the wrong bits are set, the mcu can be bricked/locked from programming.**

-What fuse bits are available depends on the model of the mcu.
-Under each directory for a specific mcu, the fuse bits are explained in the README.
+What fuse bits are available- and their configuration depends on the model of the mcu.
+However, the usual fuse bytes are `efuse`, `hfuse` and `lfuse`.
+Under each directory for a specific mcu, the fuse bits available- and their configuration are explained in the README.

 Example of setting the fuse bits using avrdude:
 ``` bash